- A program where you earn academic credit by working at a job

 - The best way to gain work experience when you don't have any

-Would you like to explore jobs related to your major?
-Practice on-the-job knowledge and technical skills?
-Build your resume with relevant work experience?
+Do you want to explore jobs related to your major?
+Gain on-the-job knowledge and technical skills?
+Build a resume with relevant work experience?
 Then you want to do an internship!

 - 81% of employers expect students to have done an internship

-- 40% of graduates who did internships were hired on full-time at their place of internship
+- 40% of interns are hired on full-time

-- Employers say they put more weight on experience - particularly internships and student employment - than on academic credentials when evaluating a recent graduate
+- Employers put more weight on experience – especially internships – than on academic credentials when evaluating a recent graduate

 How to set up an internship